lemotdesign/one-click-hugo-cms/site/content/pest-control/_index.md

       \

       How long it takes for new insects to recolonise your home depends on the surroundings and environment.
 It might take many months before spiders, and black ants recolonise, or they could come back sooner.
-    imageUrl: img/cockroach-bait-gel-safe-and-effective.jpg
+    imageUrl: img/conquer-termites-pest-control-warranties.jpg
   - heading: Will the treatment be safe for my family and pests?
     text: >-
-      This is an understandable question; Sadly, our industry has its’ fair share of cowboys that do shoddy and cheap work, using inappropriate chemicals.

-      ### Conquer only uses the safest and most proven products
+      ### Your Peace of Mind is Our Priority

+      We understand the concern about the integrity of services and products, particularly in industries like ours where the use of chemicals is involved.
+Unfortunately, the Pest Treatment sector is not immune to individuals who might cut corners with substandard work and improper chemicals.

+      ### Our Commitment to Safety and Efficacy

-      For over 20 years, Conquer has carefully selected and tested the safest and most\
+      For more than two decades, Conquer has been dedicated to meticulously selecting and deploying the most reliable and safest products for use in your home.

-      effective products to apply to your home.\

-      \

-      To reassure you:

-      * We only use clear odourless Pyrethrin (based on a daisy extract) sprays inside your house
+      **Here's our assurance to you:**

+      * **Indoor Safety:** Inside your home, we utilize stable, odourless sprays derived from Pyrethrin, a natural extract found in chrysanthemum flowers, ensuring no offensive odours or residues.

-      * We don’t spray inside your kitchen cupboards but apply gel bait.\
+      * **Kitchen Consideration:** We opt for gel baits inside your kitchen cabinets instead of sprays, prioritizing your food safety and cleanliness.

-      *  The spray we apply outside to control spiders and black ants has the same active ingredient used in Frontline for flea and tick control for your dogs and cats.
+      * **Pet-Friendly Perimeter Protection:** The same active ingredient we use for outdoor pest control, particularly for spiders and black ants, is also used in Frontline products for flea and tick treatment on pets.
+This demonstrates our commitment to keeping your beloved animals safe.

+      At Conquer, we believe in doing things right the first time, with your family's safety and the environment at the forefront of our operations.

+      Read more ..
     imageUrl: img/pest-control-is-safe-for-pets-and-family.png
   - heading: Do I need to leave during the Pest Treatment?
     text: >-
-      No, there is no need for you to leave the house while we are applying the pest control treatment.\

-      \

-      We will ask you to vacate the room we are spraying inside and to be careful not to slip on the spray along the edges of the hard floors until it has dried.\

-      \

-      When we spray the outside, we will ask you to bring your pets in and temporarily close the windows.\

-      \

-      But if you want to pop out for a walk or coffee, we understand.
+      When it comes to pest control, your safety and comfort are paramount.
+We arrange our treatment process to minimize disruption and maximize protection for you, your family, and your pets.

+      **Here's what we recommend during treatment:**

+      * **While Spraying Indoors:** We advise you to step outside.
+This allows the treatment to settle and minimizes exposure to the application process.

+      * **While Treating Outdoors:** Conversely, it's best to remain indoors.
+This helps prevent any direct contact with the treatments and ensures the application is undisturbed.

+      * **Post-Treatment:** We ask that you avoid the treated areas until they are completely dry.
+This drying period is crucial for the effectiveness of the treatment and your safety.

+      **We will send you information for the best outcome**

+      We will email you a "Pest Advice Notice" before the treatment so you know what to do before we come and what to do after the treatment

+      Read more...
     imageUrl: img/pest-control-greeting-2.jpg
   - heading: How long does a Pest Control Treatment take?
     text: >-